On the distribution of Sudler products and Birkhoff sums for the irrational rotation: Introduction

 It is not surprising that the asymptotics of $P_N (\alpha)$ as $N \to \infty$ depends sensitively on the Diophantine properties of the irrational $\alpha$.
 Refining results of Lubinsky \cite{LU2}, in a series of recent papers Aistleitner, Grepstad et al.\ \cite{AB,AB2,ATZ,GKN,GKN2,GNZ} gave precise estimates for the extreme values of $P_N (\alpha)$ in terms of the continued fraction of $\alpha$.
 Solving a long-standing open problem of Erd\H{o}s and Szekeres, in \cite{GKN} the golden ratio was shown to satisfy

 The same holds for some (but not all) quadratic irrationals.
-Both the upper and the lower bound in \eqref{goldenratio} are sharp; in fact, for an arbitrary irrational, $P_N(\alpha) \ll 1$ and $P_N(\alpha) \gg N$ hold for infinitely many $N$.
+Both the upper and the lower bound in \eqref{goldenratio} are sharp; in fact, for an arbitrary irrational $\alpha$ there exist positive constants $C_1(\alpha), C_2(\alpha)$ such that $P_N(\alpha) \le C_1(\alpha)$ and $P_N(\alpha) \ge C_2(\alpha) N$ for infinitely many $N$.
 The range of oscillations of $P_N (\alpha )$ thus span at least a factor of $N$, with the golden ratio (and certain other irrationals with small partial quotients) minimizing this range.
-In contrast, our first result shows that $P_N (\alpha)$ concentrates around $N^{1/2}$ for the overwhelming majority of integers $N$. \begin{thm} Let $\alpha$ be a badly approximable irrational.
+In contrast, our first result shows that $P_N (\alpha)$ concentrates around $N^{1/2}$ for the majority of integers $N$. \begin{thm} Let $\alpha$ be a badly approximable irrational.
 For any $M \ge 1$ and $t>0$,

 with an implied constant depending only on $\alpha$.
 In particular, for any sequence $t_N \to \infty$ the set